Tour of our Cosmic Backyard

 • Dive into the evolution of scientific knowledge, such as Pluto’s reclassification as a dwarf planet, and see how models represent the scale and distances of the solar system.

-• Experience a virtual reality adventure to stand on the surface of planets like Mars, gaze at Earth from the Moon, and immerse yourself in the grandeur of space exploration.
+• Experience a virtual reality adventure to stand on the surface of planets like Mars, gaze at Earth from the Moon, and immerse yourself in the grandeur of space exploration (additional cost).

 This program is designed to complement classroom learning, spark curiosity, and deepen students’ understanding of Earth’s place in a larger celestial system.